 Volunteer Coach

 We love volunteer coaches!
-Our Jackrabbit, Ski Fitness and Para-Nordic programs are led entirely by volunteer coaches, but other programs need volunteer coach support too.
+Our Jackrabbit, Adult Programs are led entirely by volunteer coaches, but other programs need volunteer coach support too.

-Coaching courses take place every year in late October or early November.
+Coaching courses take place every year in fall.
 The club pays for your course fees, and reimburses you for any expenses you incur while performing your coaching duties.

-For more information, or to get involved, please contact our Volunteer Coordinator.
+For more information, or to get involved, please contact our Volunteer Director.

 Casino Volunteer